From 1 January 2016, an absentee owner surcharge applies to taxable land owned by an absentee owner.

 Exemption for an absentee trust

-An absentee beneficiary in relation to an absentee trust may, in some circumstances, be eligible for an exemption.
+An absentee beneficiary in relation to an absentee trust may, in some circumstances, be eligible for an exemption with effect from the 2018 land tax year.
 The effect of the exemption is that the absentee beneficiary is taken to be a beneficiary who is not an absentee beneficiary.
 The result is the trust will not be considered an absentee trust, and therefore will be exempt from the absentee owner surcharge.

 The exemption is intended to apply to those trusts which conduct a commercial operation in Australia and whose commercial activities make a strong and positive contribution to the Victorian economy and community by engaging local labour and using local materials and services through an Australian-based entity.